 Aspect is determined by taking a compass reading while facing down a slope.
 The direction water would run gives the compass direction.
 Any slope facing north and east of a line extending from northwest (315E) to southeast (135E) is considered to have a desirable northeast aspect.
 Any slope facing south and west of the same line is considered to have a less desirable southwest aspect.
 See figure 8, below.

 Figure 8.
 Method of determining aspect.

-Slope position is determined only on hilly sites.
-The positions are classified as upper 1/3, middle 1/3 and lower 1/3.
-Ridge tops or level plateaus and bottomlands are classified separately in land capability.
+Slope positions are classified as upper 1/3, middle 1/3 and lower 1/3.

 Forest land capability classes are described below for the purpose of this contest: